Highland Tribes of Papua New Guinea

 Home | Category: Highland and Mainland Ethnic Groups

-HIGHLANDS OF PAPUA NEW GUINEA
+GROUPS IN THE CENTRAL HIGHLANDS OF PAPUA NEW GUINEA

 Bob and Robin Connolly, Australian documentary filmmaker, made three documentaries in the Highlands in the 1980s.
 The initial one, First Contact, was nominated for an Academy Award, and the last, Black Harvest, had “extraordinary historical resonance,” the New York Times wrote, “so rich that watching it feels like taking an inspired crash course in economics and cultural anthropology.”
 Newsweek said it had “the scale and richness of classical tragedy.”

-Tribes of the Highland of Papua New Guinea
+Central Highlands of Papua New Guinea

 Highland Tribe Society and Customs